liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

 Assets can be deleted or censored ("hidden") in the usual way, see :ref:`deletion`.

-TODO Add example testing this.
+TODO Add example testing this using delete (also for children).